 RAMON TARANCO is a Maple Ontario-based, Cuban-Mexican composer & guitarist whose world beat fusion music runs the gamut from Afro-Cuban Jazz & Blues to Southern Rock & New Orleans Funk.

-After experiencing seventeen and a half years of playing guitar professionally and teaching in New York City (from December 1994 to June 2012), Ramon now operates a music teaching studio in the heart of Maple Ontario.
+After experiencing seventeen and a half years of playing guitar professionally and teaching in New York City (from December 1994 to June 2012), Ramon moved back to Canada and now operates a music teaching studio in the heart of Maple Ontario.
 He continues to compose music and prepare for future performances.

 Solo, duo & band performances in New York City include 8 concerts in the Guggenheim Museum's World Beat Jazz Series, "Celebrating the Diaspora: Strummin’ the Americas" for African-American Heritage Month @ Bronx Museum of Fine Arts, Liz Swados' opera "Missionaries" @ Brooklyn Academy of Music's Majestic Theater, Queens Museum of Art, Harborside Jazz Festival, Stephen D. Hassenfeld Children's Center (Manhattan), Visions Institute for the Blind (Manhattan), Connie Lekas School (Brooklyn), Hellenic Cultural Center (Astoria, Queens), Stony Brook U, Manhattanville C, Monroe C (Bronx), Plymouth Church of the Pilgrims (Brooklyn), Latino Heritage Month concert @ Javits Convention Center (Manhattan), Martin Luther King Jr birthday concert @ Newark Public Library, reBar Gastropub (Brooklyn), in NYC jazz & blues clubs ie The Groove, The Mozart Cafe, Izzy Bar, Finally Fred's, La Belle Epoque (Cabaret Nights, Jazz Brunches) and Cornelia Street Cafe (NYC Soul of the Blues Festival).